hidglobal/digitalpersona-access-management-services/docs/was-cred-format.md

 The URL in the example above has several components.

 1. The URL of the service which will process the email verification.
 In the example it’s https://sts.yourdomain.com.
-2. The name of the function that will be used for e-mail verification.
+2. The name of the function that will be used for email verification.
 In the example it’s verifymail.
 3. The user name.
 In the example it’s user=John.Doe@yourdomain.com.
 4. The user name type.
 In example it’s type=6 (which signifies a UPN name).
 5. Email verification data.
 In the example it’s data=COqe3faVtaeWdBD4ncmH4r3C9EQ.